zacharycompton/cancerAcrossVertebrates/README.md

 This file creates the Ancestral State Reconstructed Phylogeny.
 This file outputs trees for each clade, then creates labels for them.

 ## combined_distributions.R
-This file creates the density age plots.
+This file creates age density plots.

 ## fastvslowdensity.R
 This file creates density plots for multiple groupings of fast and slow life history species.